Thomas Reid: Works

-Until recently the standard edition of the Inquiry and the Essays has been the sixth edition of William Hamilton (ed.), Edinburgh: Maclachlan and Stewart, 1863.
+Until recently the standard edition of the Inquiry and the Essays has been the sixth edition of Sir William Hamilton (ed.), Edinburgh: Maclachlan and Stewart, 1863.
 A new critical edition of these titles, plus correspondence and other important material, is being brought out by Edinburgh University Press as The Edinburgh Edition of Thomas Reid.
 An accessible selection from Hamilton's 6th ed. is Thomas Reid's Inquiry and Essays, ed.
-Ronald Beanblossom and Keith Lehrer, Indianapolis, In: Hackett, 1983.
+Ronald Beanblossom and Keith Lehrer, Indianapolis: Bobbs-Merrill, 1975.